gwleuverink/bundle/docs/advanced-usage.md

 {: .warning }

 > If you reassign the `window.onload` callback directly your browser will only fire the last one, since the callback is overwriten.
 If you want to use the `onload` event you should use a listener instead: `window.addEventListener('load', () => { /**/ })`

-## Import resolution timeout

-The `_import` function uses a built-in non blocking polling mechanism in order to account for async & deferred script loading.
-The import resolution time may be configured milliseconds by updating the config file or via an env variable `BUNDLE_IMPORT_RESOLUTION_TIMEOUT`.
-This will instruct Bundle how long the `_import` function should wait untill a module is loaded.

 ## Minification